lucavauda/lucavauda.github.io/content/authors/admin/_index.md

     - course: MSc in Cybersecurity
       institution: University of Milan
       year: 2023
-    - course: BSc in Computer Sciente
+    - course: BSc in Computer Science
       institution: University of Turin
       year: 2021